-Under the direction of the NJDEP, O’Brien & Gere is currently conducting indoor air sampling according to the approved work plan.
-An independent laboratory receives the samples and analyzes them for the presence of 62 different volatile organic compounds (VOCs), including the ten that have been detected as part of the ongoing groundwater sampling program.
+Under the direction of NJDEP and the U.S. Environmental Protection Agency (USEPA), sub-slab soil gas and indoor air sampling is being conducted in accordance with the approved work plan.
+An independent laboratory receives the samples and analyzes them for the presence of 62 different VOCs, including the ten that have been detected as part of the ongoing groundwater sampling program.

-DuPont has offered to install a vapor mitigation system at no cost to homeowners to mitigate for possible vapor intrusion.
+Installation of a vapor mitigation system at no cost to property owners has been offered to address the potential for vapor intrusion.
 The vapor mitigation system is similar to a radon mitigation system and is designed to prevent vapors from entering a home.
 A vacuum is applied below the foundation of the home and the vapors are vented to the outside.
 These systems are highly effective and have been proven to work in thousands of homes across the United States.
-DuPont’s goal is to install a safe system at no cost and with as little inconvenience to homeowners as possible.
+Chemours goal is to install a safe system at no cost and with as little inconvenience to property owners as possible.
 This mitigation system will also prevent radon from entering the home.

-Many homeowners have already accepted the offer to install a system, and DuPont is actively installing systems in the area.
-Eligible residents are encouraged to contact DuPont to schedule a sampling and/or mitigation system design if they have not done so.
-Please call, (973) 492-7729.
+Many property owners have already accepted the offer to install a system.
+Eligible residents are encouraged to contact Chemours to schedule a sampling and/or mitigation system design if they have not done so.
+Please call (973) 492-7729.

-Indoor air sampling has been made available to residents who are located in the potential vapor migration area to gain an understanding of potential vapor intrusion into the structure prior to the installation of a vapor mitigation system.
+Sub-slab soil gas and indoor air sampling have been made available to property owners who are located in the potential vapor mitigation area to gain an understanding of potential vapor intrusion into the structure prior to the installation of a vapor mitigation system.
 A follow-on indoor air sample will be collected approximately four weeks following the installation of the mitigation system.
 The results of the follow-on sample will be used, in conjunction with the design criteria, to evaluate the operation and efficiency of the mitigation system.
-DuPont will collect an additional indoor air sample if a system scheduled for installation over the winter months is delayed by either DuPont or its sub-contractor.
-If an initial indoor air sample has been collected, DuPont or its sub-contractor will not collect a second indoor air sample if a resident:

-Residents can choose to keep the system in place as long as they are needed to treat groundwater vapors.
-If homeowners choose not to keep the system, after such time as the groundwater vapors are remediated, DuPont will remove the mitigation system at no cost to the homeowner and with the approval of the DEP.
+Property owners can choose to keep the system in place as long as they are needed to treat groundwater vapors.
+If property owners choose not to keep the system, after such time as the groundwater vapors are remediated, Chemours will remove the mitigation system at no cost to the property owner and with the approval of NJDEP and USEPA.

-No. Homes located within the potential vapor migration area and extended investigation area, receive their potable drinking water from the Pompton Lakes Borough Municipal Utilities Authority (MUA) wells located outside the affected groundwater area.
-The following link will connect you to Pompton Lakes Municipal Water Authority. http://www.plbmua.org
+No. Homes located within the potential vapor mitigation area and extended investigation area receive their potable drinking water from the Pompton Lakes Municipal Utilities Authority (MUA) wells located outside the affected groundwater area.
+The following link will connect you to Pompton Lakes MUA http://www.plbmua.org